Contact Us Today! 512-454-7548

 Felonies & First-Time Offender Program

 Felony offenses are the most serious type of criminal offenses.
 In Texas, punishment can be harsh and are in accordance with the degree of the felony.
 Felonies can be charged as state jail felonies, a third-degree felony, a second-degree felony, or a first-degree felony.
-Penalty range is wide and diverse, from jail sentences starting at 180 days to life in prison to finds in excess of $10,000.
+Penalty range is wide and diverse, from jail sentences starting at 180 days to life in prison to fines in excess of $10,000.
 For some first-time felony offenders -- primarily drug offenders -- there is the potential for a reprieve.

 The Felony Pretrial Diversion Program is used only when strict eligibility criteria is met.
 If met, the program could involve: